iwasnevergivenaname/Front-end-Developer-Interview-Questions/src/answers/coding-answers.md

 console.log("a defined? " + (typeof a !== 'undefined'));
 console.log("b defined? " + (typeof b !== 'undefined'));

+// prints a defined? false b defined? true
+// following the logic of the code
+// a variable b is declared and assigned the value of 3
+// a variable a is declared and assigned the the value of our first placeholder, b
+// our bottom console.logs are printing out the output to a conditional
+// does the type of this variable NOT MATCH undefined
+// meaning it has an actual value assigned to it and isn't just declared
+// b does have a value therefor does NOT match undefined and will print "true"
+// a is pointing to b, which is a placeholder for it's own value. meaning as far as the machine can tell, a is undefined

 ```

 Question: Consider the two functions below.
 Will they both return the same thing?
 Why or why not?